 Harmonious Brown

-Brown is one of the best wall colors to create a monochromatic scheme with your cherry wood floors.
+Brown is one of the best wall colors for creating a monochromatic scheme with cherry wood floors.
 In interior design, monochromatic colors tend to tone down darker shades so you can go either one shade lighter than your floor or one shade darker.

 For example, if your cherry wood floors have a reddish tinge, go with medium-toned brown walls to make your living room space inviting and warm.